Last Chance to enjoy the Tenjin Rooftop Oyster Barbecue!

 Many foodies want to try creamy Itoshima oysters at their freshest, but getting out to the oyster huts of Itoshima without a car can be difficult.
-That’s one of the reasons that Isogai Menchanko no Kakigoya is always popular with hungry oyster fans: get fresh Itoshima (and Hiroshima) oysters at a rooftop oyster hut in the heart of the city.
+That’s one of the reasons that Isogai Menchanko no Kakigoya is always popular with hungry oyster-fans: get fresh Itoshima, Hiroshima and Murotsu oysters at a rooftop oyster hut in the heart of the city.
 No car, no problem!

 It’s a bizarre sensation, walking out onto the roof of a building in the center of a bustling city and being hit by the scent of the sea!
 That’s exactly what happened as we (Adam, Jacob and Jess) entered Isogai Menchanko no Kakigoya, a large-tented area on top of Fukuoka Building.